 Beta-glucans have an important place as a structural components of certain cells as well as their indisputable function to preserve human health.
 They belong to the carbohydrates family, which makes up one of the four basic pillars of organic chemistry, and thereby, of life itself (the other three would be proteins, lipids and nucleic acids).
 Their structure is that of …Read More »

 It always seems that “diet” and “bread” are two incompatible terms.
 But you may change your mind after reading this entry about a very special type of bread.
 Bread is a product that has been consumed for generations, although it has changed a lot throughout history, nutritionally speaking.
 So we are going to travel back in time to learn about …Read More »

-Carbs are biological molecules which are exclusively made of atoms of carbon, hydrogen, and oxygen, and which are in charge of providing immediate and structural energy to all living beings This is why it is a vital element for the functioning of the organism.
-In this article, we will tell you everything you need to know about them and which …Read More »
+Carbohydrates are biological molecules exclusively made of atoms of carbon, hydrogen and oxygen.
+Above all, they are in charge of providing immediate and structural energy to living beings.
+Find out some of the best sources of carbohydrates.
+That is why it is an absolutely vital element for the functioning of the organism.
+In this article, we will tell you everything …Read More »